 The Third Caliph

-urban fantasy that was published by Gold Eagle Books on January 2, 2013 and has 320 pages.
+urban fantasy in Paperback edition that was published by Gold Eagle Books on January 2, 2013 and has 320 pages.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books by this author which I have reviewed include The Soul Stealer, Gabriel's Horn, The Golden Elephant, Swordsman's Legacy, Polar Quest, Eternal Journey, Sacrifice, Seeker's Curse, Footprints, Paradox, The Spirit Banner, Sacred Ground, The Bone Conjurer, Phantom Prospect, Restless Soul, False Horizon, The Other Crowd, Tear of the Gods, The Oracle's Message, Cradle of Solitude, Labyrinth, Fury's Goddess, Magic Lantern, Library of Gold, Matador's Crown, City of Swords, The Babel Codex, Sunken Pyramid, Staff of Judea

 Fortieth in the Rogue Angel urban fantasy series revolving around Annja Creed, independent archeologist and avenger of wrongs.

 And again, a conflict and a separation in the faith caused by greed and a desire for power.
 It’s the same thing today when Almodarresi confronts Thabit about his operations.
 This story is an elaborate set-up with lots of layers, just so the CIA can get the bad guys.
 I do love how surprised MacKenzie is with Annja when they get into their first kerfuffle.

 I can feel Annja’s pain when the raiders rip artifacts out of the ground.
 It’s never been about the monetary value of what she finds, but always about what those artifacts and where they are found in the ground that can reveal the secrets about their past.